 Every student who is admitted to Nebraska Wesleyan receives one renewable academic scholarship.
-All students qualify for the $15,000 Nebraska Strong Scholarship—and will earn a minimum of $60,000 over four years.
-You may instead qualify for a larger scholarship based on your GPA only or on your combined ACT/SAT and GPA.
+All students qualify for the $16,000 annual Black & Gold Scholarship.
+You may instead qualify for a larger scholarship based on your GPA.
 Find out which one academic scholarship you qualify for in the chart below.

 Access NWU Scholarship Program for Pell-eligible Students

 The Access NWU Scholarship Program will fully fund tuition through federal, state and NWU merit-based and need-based aid for first-time, first-year students who qualify for the federal Pell Grant.
 The program will serve most students whose family adjusted gross incomes are at or below $60,000.
 Learn more about the Access NWU Scholarship Program.

 Additional First-Year Scholarships